- What is SMTP and why should I integrate it with Litmos?

 - The "server name" is your SMTP site server name.
 This will be found while logged into your SMTP site.

 - The "Office 365 SMTP server" should be selected by all clients using an Office 365 SMTP server.
 This is to ensure that all emails are delivered properly for Office 365 SMTP server to each person.
 Office 365 enforces throttling and this setting ensures the SMTP relay adheres to those throttling limits.
+The limits for Office 365 can be found at - Changes in message store and throttling for concurrent connections.

 - The "port number" will be a port number on your SMTP site that is intended to be used for email transmissions.